Mosu333/week2-sql-assignment/README.md

 SELECT orderDate, requiredDate, status
 FROM orders
 WHERE status = 'In Process'
-ORDER BY orderDate DESC;
+ORDER BY orderDate DES

 ## Question 3: Find Sales Representatives

-SELECT firstName, lastName, email
+SELECT fistName, lasName, email
 FROM employees
 WHERE jobTitle = 'Sales Rep'
 ORDER BY employeeNumber DESC;